TheRoyalOne2021/discord-bot-1/README.md

 # discord-bot-1
 a multipurpose discord bot in progress

-requirements - discord.js, discord-rpc, fs, node.js v13+, npm
+requirements - discord.js, discord-rpc, fs, node.js v13+, npm, discord.js-commando

 copy/paste your bots token in the token section of ".env"